Ghosts of WW II Planes Still Roar Above Sebring

 According to accounts of the times, the field was noted for its success in training pilots within the time allotted.
 “Ideal weather conditions in this section enabled Hendricks Field to regularly keep ahead of schedule.
 It is known that only one day’s flying time for students had been lost in nearly four years of operation,” one account stated.

 The conflicts overseas ended in 1945, but the conflicts over the airfield were just beginning.
 The base closed down in December 1945 and was turned over to the War Assets Administration.
-The agency and the City of Sebring had a hard time seeing eye-to-eye on the cancellation of the 99 year lease the federal government held on the base.
+The agency and the City of Sebring had a hard time seeing eye-

 The city council, according to accounts, feared that the airfield would cost too much to operate.
 Finally, in April 1946, the city agreed to take over the airport itself.